infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/ContactApi.md

 Create a Contact Link type

-Creates a new type of Contact Link.
+Creates a new type of Contact Link

 ### Example
 ```csharp